2015 TalkTalk data breach

-In October 2015, British telecommunications provider TalkTalk suffered a cyber-attack against its websites in which attackers exploited SQL injection vulnerabilities in legacy pages inherited from its acquisition of Tiscali.
+In October 2015, British telecommunications provider TalkTalk suffered a cyberattack against its websites in which attackers exploited SQL injection vulnerabilities in legacy pages inherited from its acquisition of Tiscali.
 TalkTalk initially described the incident as a "significant and sustained cyber-attack" and reported receiving a ransom demand from individuals claiming responsibility.

 Early estimates suggested that personal and banking details of up to four million customers might have been at risk, but TalkTalk later stated that 156,959 customer accounts had been accessed, including 15,656 sets of bank account and sort code details and partial data from 28,000 credit and debit cards.
 The company said that the card details were obscured and that it was not legally required to encrypt the data that had been stolen.

 The breach prompted widespread media coverage, parliamentary scrutiny and regulatory investigation.
 TalkTalk estimated the direct and indirect costs of the incident at around million and subsequently lost tens of thousands of broadband customers.
 In 2016 the Information Commissioner's Office fined the company £400,000 for failing to implement appropriate security measures, and in the following years several individuals were convicted of hacking, fraud and related offences arising from the attack, including Daniel Kelley, who was sentenced to four years' detention in 2019.